-What do you talk about?
+What does it talk about?
 The defeat of part of the middle class of the thirty to forty year old Italians and the defeat of a society.
-Playing on the Cologne quotation of the title Ventura recounts how an entire generation is burning precious resources in professional aspirations that will almost never be realised.
+Playing on Veble's quotation of the title Ventura recounts how an entire generation is burning precious resources in professional aspirations that will almost never be realised.

 The first resource consumed by the disadvantaged class is time, which is waste.
 Hoping irrationally that the ambitions finally become a profession, he finds himself at 40 years of age living in precariousness.
 As a logical consequence, the second resource eroded is the patrimony of families, accumulated in a more prosperous past economically and spent today on cultivating the illusory professional aspirations to which the educational system has become accustomed.

 Unfortunately, however, the prestigious positions in the creative and most desirable sectors - publishing, journalism, the cultural industry in general - are limited, while the waste of resources and years underpaid to compete in occupying them are huge.
 A limitless supply of labour, even a talented workforce, is matched by minimal market demand.
 Once again, it's like playing at the casino: few win, many waste time and money chasing is an illusion.